Queen Sugar is a portrayal of oppression

-Charley (Dawn-Lyen Gardner), Nova (Rutina Wesley), and Ralph Angel (Kofi Siriboe) Bordelon are three adult siblings who have to come back to their father’s home in Louisiana, to take care of his 800-acre sugarcane farm and face – each in their own way – the issue of being black in the American South.
+Charley (Dawn-Lyen Gardner), Nova (Rutina Wesley), and Ralph Angel (Kofi Siriboe) Bordelon are three adult siblings who have to come back to their father’s home in Louisiana to take care of his 800-acre sugarcane farm and face – each in their own way – the issue of being black in the American South.

 Marginalization transposed on screen

 The events have a good balance and succeed in intertwining different topics – money and fame, freedom and abuse, race and gender – grabbing the audience’s attention thanks to sincere performances by an almost entirely black cast.
-In fact, DuVernay, with previous directing experiences from I will follow, Middle of nowhere, and Selma under her belt, understands the thematic importance of visuals.
-Thus, the symbolic marginalization that black people have suffered for ages in American society is transposed on the frame, placing the characters always on the side or below the horizon of the shot.
+DuVernay, with previous directing experiences from I will follow, Middle of nowhere, and Selma under her belt, understands the thematic importance of visuals.
+Thus, the symbolic marginalization that black people have suffered for ages in American society is transposed on the frame, placing the characters constantly on the side or below the horizon of the shot.

 A narration focusing on feelings